 My Guide to Perfect Deviled Eggs – My FAVORITE method for deviled eggs plus TWELVE delicious flavor combinations!
-All are paleo approved, gluten free, and absolutely delicious.
+All are paleo-approved, gluten-free, and absolutely delicious.

 I shared this in a recent newsletter, but the method I absolutely SWEAR by is steaming your eggs.
 Hard-boiled eggs work best when your eggs are “old,” but it’s hard to tell these days exactly how old your eggs are.
 And sometimes that means you end up finding out too late (i.e. when you’re trying to peel them) that your eggs were fresher than you thought and now the whites are cemented to the shells and what you have isn’t fit for deviled eggs.

 Steaming is fail-proof.
 It works across all different brands of eggs, all different levels of freshness, and I haven’t mangled an egg white yet.
+It’s my GO-TO way to prepare perfect deviled eggs.

 HOW TO STEAM EGGS: